chasemp/timeline/markdown/2025-01-31-linkedin-post-i-dont-know-how-else-to-explain-it-but-discord-h.md

 ---

 I don't know how else to explain it, but Discord has the most 90s/early 00s energy of anything new I've encountered in many years.
-"It's a controlled chaos where you might make a life long friend, and being silly is expected.
+It's a controlled chaos where you might make a life long friend, and being silly is expected.
 Nostalgic and uncannily welcoming.